A Leasehold Interest Can Be Considered Like-Kind Property

 - Predictable cash flow, typically with standard cost-of-living adjustments already built into the lease.

-- Tenant typically is a well-recognized national company, often with audited financial statements which can be thoroughly reviewed by the lessee.
+- The tenant typically is a well-recognized national company, often with audited financial statements which can be thoroughly reviewed by the lessee.

 - Allows a real estate investor to take advantage of an income stream without triggering the recognition of capital gain taxes.